 - Create multiple workload plans, to cover all the “cases” in your organization.
 Typically you’ll want to set up a “general” workload plan, i.e. Mon-Fri 9 to 5 and some specific ones, e. g. an “Israeli workload plan” – Sunday through Thursday 9 to 5 and Friday 9 to 12 and a “French workload plan”, i.e. Mon-Fri 8-12 and 14-18.

 - Assign a workload plan to each team member.

-- Next step is to build teams that are made of individual people.
+- The next step is to build teams that are made of individual people.
 Now, assign these teams to programs.

 Capacity of a team vs. capacity of an individual

-A capacity of a team tends to be perceived as the sum of capacities of the team’s members.
-Quite similarly, the sum of working days of the members make the team’s working days.
+A capacity of a team tends to be perceived as the sum of the capacities of the team’s members.
+Quite similarly, the sum of working days of the members makes the team’s working days.